Christine-L-Camacho/CRI_England/README.md

 Citation
 If you use this data in your research or any other project, please reference the forthcoming paper that describes the Community Resilience Index in detail.

-Christine Camacho, Roger T. Webb, Peter Bower and Luke Munford.
-Adapting the Baseline Resilience in Communities (BRIC) Framework for England: Development of a Community Resilience Index , Journal (to be updated), Year (to be updated).
+Camacho, C.; Webb, R.T.; Bower, P.; Munford, L. Adapting the Baseline Resilience Indicators for Communities (BRIC) Framework for England: Development of a Community Resilience Index.
+Int.
+J. Environ.
+Res.
+Public Health 2024, 21, 1012. https://doi.org/10.3390/ijerph21081012

 Contact